Brookfield Annuity Company

 Through the course of our investigation, we will provide you with periodic updates on our progress.
 You can also contact the Complaints Liaison Officer at any time for information on the status of your complaint.
 We will undertake to reach a final decision within 30 days of the date you initially contacted us.

-Once our investigation has been completed, we will provide you with a written explanation of our final position and information on other resources available to you if you wish to have your concern reviewed by an independent third party.
+Once our investigation has been completed we will provide you with a written explanation of our final position and information on other resources available to you if you wish to have your concern reviewed by an independent third party.

 If, after following our complaint resolution procedure, you remain dissatisfied and wish to pursue your complaint further, you may contact the OmbudService for Life and Health Insurance (“OLHI”).
 The OLHI is a national industry-based dispute resolution system for consumers of financial services.
-It deals with concerns about life insurance products and services that have not been resolved through the a company’s internal complaints resolution procedure.
+They deal with concerns about life insurance products and services that have not been resolved through the a company’s internal complaints resolution procedure.
 It is important that you first attempt to resolve your complaint through the Initial Contact and Senior Management Review channels above, as the OLHI will ask to see the written explanation of our final position in order to further investigate your complaint.

 The OmbudService for Life and Health Insurance

-If you reside in the Province of Quebec, as an alternative to OLHI, you can contact the Autorité des marchés financiers (“AMF”) to have your file transferred to there.
+If you reside in the Province of Quebec, as an alternative to OLHI, you can contact the Autorité des marchés financiers (“AMF”) to have your file transferred to them.
 The AMF regulates life insurance companies in Quebec and provides assistance to consumers of financial products and services.

-Note that the filing of a complaint with the AMF does not interrupt the prescriptive period for civil remedies against the company.
+Note that the filing of a complaint with the AMF does not interrupt the prescriptive period for civil remedies against the Company.